glmontano/aiml_notes/Unsupervised Learning.md

 - We may look at eigenvalues and their proportionm to the sum of all eigenvalues, and given a threshold, determine which eigenvectors to keep and drop.
 - The new points, referenced by eigenvectors are given by first creating a matrix W = (v1, v2, ..., wn)
 - Then given the original dataset X, the new points are given by Z = X*W
+- The problem with PCA is that since the new variables are a linear combination of the original variables, it looses physical interpretability.

 # 2.7 PCA Hands-on

 Coding exercise.
 No notes.